Nuh-h/Jester/README.md

     - [x] Fix issue with port (fixed by adding PORT var to railway)
     - [x] Fix issue with connection string (fixed by correcting env var name on railway)
     - [ ] Fix issue with seeding file not being available on the prod workdir
+        - Struggled to resolve.
+I tried to recreate locally with environment set to prod. nada.
+I tried it in docker. nada.
+I tried on another platform.
+It had issues with ssl, but never complained about file not being found.
+Burnt enough time on it - will be moving to building more features before I return to it (with possibly professional help)

+## Other things

+### Updating DB through EF Core
+You should be at the content root where all source code is i.e. Jester/Jester

+1. Add a migration with a `MigrationName` of your own
+    ```
+    dotnet ef migrations add MigrationName
+    ```
+1. Update database with the new migration you created
+    ```
+    dotnet ef database update
+    ```
+1. To remove the last migration
+    ```
+    dotnet ef migrations remove
+    ```